jjosegomez/myPortfolio/README.md

 # myPortfolio
-This is a work in-progress. my portfolio is website where I will attach videos and information about past, current, and future projects.
+This is a work in-progress. myPortfolio is a website where I will attach videos and information about past, current, and future projects.